Introduction to Early Latin America

 Deadlines: Assignments must be turned to the instructor no later than the end of class on the day they are due, or at some other specified time established by the professor.
 Late papers will not be accepted for any reason without prior arrangement.
 This includes technology problems.

 Cell Phones and Laptops: Please silence our cell phones prior to class.
 Please do not text during class.
+Cell phones are not permitted in class, and need to be put away for the duration of our meetings.
 Laptops are allowed only for tasks related to this class.
 Distracting use of technology (social media, surfing, etc.) causes problems not only for your own learning, but for those around you.
 Research shows that analog notetaking improves learning.
 Consider having paper with you.
 Based on the prevailing literature, hand note-taking– both while reading and in class– leads to substantially better educational outcomes.
 You are not required to have a laptop in class, so feel free to leave it at home.
 If, however, you have reason to use your laptop for notetaking, I won’t stop you from doing so.

 Office Hours: Students are strongly encouraged to speak with me outside of class.
 The advantages of talking with me include: extra help on an assignment or preparation for an exam; clarification of materials covered in lecture, discussion of my comments on your work; discussion of this or related courses.
 I am available during office hours on a first-come, first-served basis; if you cannot come by during office hours, please contact me via email or phone and I will be happy to set up an appointment with you.